matushorvath/xzintbit/doc/Language.md

 42,120,97,32,115,116,114,105,110,103,0,12
 ```

-Notice in the compiled Intcode that the string was not zero-terminated on it's own, we had to explicitly zero-terminate it.
-We can also see that the value of the `data` symbol is memory address 12.
+In the compiled Intcode, notice that the string was not zero-terminated on its own, we had to explicitly zero-terminate it.
+We can also see that the `data` symbol corresponds to memory address 12.

 ### Pseudo-instruction `ds`
 Define memory contents directly.
 Has two arguments, *count* and *value*, and it causes *count* copies of *value* to be stored in memory.
 The value can be a number of a character only (no symbols or strings).